-In May 2022, we acquired Reabold California, LLC ("Reabold") from its previous owner.
+In May 2022, we acquired Reabold California, LLC ("Reabold") from a third party.
 This property includes producing wells in both Monterey and Contra Costa counties of California.

-The Burnett Lease as well as the Doud Lease are located in close proximity to one another in Monterey County.
+The Burnett Lease and the Doud Lease are located in close proximity to each another in Monterey County.
 They are part of a geological feature named the Monroe Swell.
 The Burnett Lease presently has two directional wells that are being produced from a depth of 2,900' from the Beedy Sand zone.
 The oil being produced is 19° gravity.
 We have future plans of drilling one horizontal well on this lease and to convert and old well bore into a salt water disposal well ("SWDW").
 The Doud Lease has four directional well bores with three of those being produced from a depth of 3,300' from the Doud A Sand zone.
 The oil being produced is 22° gravity.
 We have future plans of drilling one additional directional well on this lease.
-The SWDW for the Burnett Lease will be utilized for this lease as well.
+The SWDW for the Burnett Lease will be utilized for the Doud lease as well.

 The Brentwood Lease is located in Contra-Costa County.
 This lease is part of a geological feature named the Meganos Unconformity.
-There are presently producing two directional wells from this lease as well as one well bore that is shut- in waiting on a SWDW permit to be approved before putting it back in production.
-The wells are producing from the Second Massive Sand from a depth of between 4,000'-4,500'.
+There are presently two directional wells producing from this lease.
+Additionally, another well bore will be worked over after a SWDW permit has been approved before putting it back in production.
+The wells are producing from the Second Massive Sand from a depth of between 4,000'- 4,500'.
 The oil being produced is 32° gravity.
-We have plans to do a work over on the shut-in well to decrease water production and to increase oil production.
+A work over was successfully completed on one well to decrease water production and to increase oil production.
+It will be brought back into production when the SWDW is completed.